On the image of higher signature maps: Introduction

 \paragraph*{The equivariant cycle class map $\gamma_G$.} This map was first constructed by Krasnov in \cite{krasnovCHARACTERISTICCLASSESVECTOR1992}; this construction is described in detail in \cite{benoistIntegralHodgeConjecture2020}.
 The idea here is to replace $X(\Rb)$ with $X(\Cb)$ together with the antiholomorphic involution $\sigma:X(\Cb)\rightarrow X(\Cb)$ induced by complex conjugation, which recovers $X(\Rb)$ as the set of fixed points of $\sigma$.
 One views $\sigma$ as an action of the Galois group $G$ of the extension $\Cb/\Rb$; techniques from equivariant homotopy theory then become available.
-More precisely, there is an equivariant cycle class map for every smooth proper real algebraic variety $X$, where $\Hr_\Gr^*$ denotes Borel equivariant cohomology and $\Zb(c)$ is the $G$-module $\Zb(c)=\sqrt{-1}^c\Zb$ with the action of $G$ induced by complex conjugation.
-The map $\gamma_G^c(X)$ refines the Borel--Haefliger cycle class map in the sense that $\gamma_\BH^c(X)$ factors through $\gamma_G^c(X)$.
-Moreover, Benoist and Wittenberg exhibit Hodge-theoretic constraints and topological conditions (relying on Steenrod squares) that must be met by an equivariant cohomology class in $\Hr_\Gr^{2c}(X(\Cb),\Zb(c))$ to lie in the image of $\gamma_G^c(X)$, yielding a subgroup $\Hdg_G^{2c}(X(\Cb),\Zb(c))_0$ of $\Hr_G^{2c}(X(\Cb),\Zb(c))$ through which the equivariant cycle class map $\gamma_G^c(X)$ factors.
-Benoist and Wittenberg then say that the real integral Hodge conjecture for codimension $c$ cycles holds on $X$ if $\gamma_G^c(X):\CH^c(X)\rightarrow\Hdg_G^{2c}(X(\Cb),\Zb(c))_0$ is surjective \cite[Definition 2.2]{benoistIntegralHodgeConjecture2020}.
+More precisely, there is an equivariant cycle class map for every smooth projective real algebraic variety $X$, where $\Hr_\Gr^*$ denotes Borel equivariant cohomology and $\Zb(c)$ is the $G$-module $\Zb(c)=\sqrt{-1}^c\Zb$ with the action of $G$ induced by complex conjugation.
+This map refines the Borel--Haefliger cycle class map $\gamma_\BH^c(X)$ in the sense that there exists a homomorphism $\pi:\Hr_G^{2c}(X(\Cb),\Zb(c))\rightarrow\Hr^c(X(\Rb),\Zb/2)$ fitting in a commutative triangle of the form